pflanze/website/data/projects.en-projekte.md

 I'll be able to base other websites on it, it's not clear whether it will be as useful for others in the current form.
 It also contains the code to serve a blog.
-I'll publish a post about this code base.
+I'll publish a post about this codebase.

 ## Teaching programming with C

-[Cj50](https://github.com/pflanze/cj50) is a code base to help write graphical programs (simple games) in the programming language C, in a style that's reminiscent of the programming language Rust, i.e. more modern, consistent, and in a way that should make learning Rust more
+[Cj50](https://github.com/pflanze/cj50) is a codebase to help write graphical programs (simple games) in the programming language C, in a style that's reminiscent of the programming language Rust, i.e. more modern, consistent, and in a way that should make learning Rust more